mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

 ## <a name="1" class="anchor"></a> [1.
 Introduction](#1)

-*Keywords: image processing, ill-posed problems, inference, illusions*

 ### <a name="1.1" class="anchor"></a> [1.1 What is computer vision?](#1.1)

 Computer vision is a field of artificial intelligence and generally used to describe methods for extracting information from images.
 Related disciplines include (note that image processing is image to image and computer graphics is description to image, whereas computer vision is image to description):

 - image processing, manipulation of an image
 - computer graphics, digitally synthesizing images
-- pattern recognition, recognising and classifying stimuli in images and other datasets
+- pattern recognition, recognizing and classifying stimuli in images and other datasets
 - photogrammetry, obtaining measurements from images
 - biological vision, understanding visual perception

 Computer vision is needed when machines interact with the physical world, such as in robotics, or use machines to extract useful information from images (and images are everywhere).
-A few example applications:

-- industrial inspection, QA
-- robot navigation, mars rover use panorama stiching, 3D terrain modeling, obstacle detection, and position tracking
-- autonomous vehicles, driver assistance, such as lane assist, pedestrian detection, and automatic breaking
-- guiding tools and support for visually impaired
-- surveillance and security, such as face detection and recognition at airports, people tracking for crime detection
-- object recognition, text to speech, such as optical character recognition to convert scanned documents to text, automatic numberplate recognition, face detection in images, track objects in real-time
-- medical image analysis, such as MRI, CT, and ultrasound scanners
-- digital libraries and video search, such as content-based image retrieval (query by image)

 ### <a name="1.2" class="anchor"></a> [1.2 Vision is an ill-posed problem](#1.2)

 A transformation of an image into a description is not obvious, it is an ill-posed problem.
-One image can have many interpretations, one object can result in many images, and this problem is exponentially large:
+One image can have many interpretations, one object can result in many images, so this problem is exponentially large:

-- mapping from 3D to 2D is unique, problem is well-posed and forward (imaging)
+- imaging: mapping from 3D to 2D is unique, problem is well-posed and forward
-- mapping from 2D to 3D is not unique, problem is ill-posed and inverse (vision), many objects can generate similar image
+- vision: mapping from 2D to 3D is not unique, problem is ill-posed and inverse, many objects can generate similar image

-Computer vision systems use constraints and priors, as in prior knowledge, to make some interpretations more likely than others.
-Our brain produce one interpretation from many possible ones.
-In an image, an object can appear in any location, scale, orientation, and color, so the number of possible images of same object increases exponentially with the number of parameters.
-Parameters such as viewpoint, angle, illumination, such as light or dark, and deformations, such as smiling or tilting head, can affect appearance, which often results in images of same object with almost no visual similarity.
-A within-category variation (a calculator is more similar to modern phone than a modern phone is to an old phone) and other objects in the same image, such as background and clutter, can also result in images with no visual similarity.
+Most vision systems use constraints and priors, as in prior knowledge, to make some interpretations more likely than others.
+Our brain produces one interpretation from many possible ones.
+In an image, an object can appear in any location, scale, orientation, and color, so the number of possible images of same object increases exponentially with the number of these parameters.
+Viewpoint, angle, illumination (light or dark), and deformations (smiling or tilting head), can affect appearance, and often results in images of same the object with almost no visual similarity.
+A within-category variation (e.g., a calculator looks more like modern phone than modern phone looks like an old phone) and other objects in the same image, such as background and clutter, can also result in images with no visual similarity.

 #### <a name="1.2.1" class="anchor"></a> [Inference](#1.2.1)

-Human perception use inference, or prior information about the world, to constrain results and (sometimes) produce a more accurate interpretation:
+Human perception use inference, which is prior information about the world, to constrain results and (sometimes) produce a more accurate interpretation:

 - [checker board with added shadow](https://en.wikipedia.org/wiki/Checker_shadow_illusion) (illumination) can result in perceived intensity, not reflecting actual image intensity, making shadowed tiles look lighter than actual
 - [Ames Room illusion](https://en.wikipedia.org/wiki/Ames_room) (perspective)